AlexBAV/corsl/README.md

 #include <corsl/future.h>
 ```

-`corsl` introduces a light-weight awaitable class `future<T>`.
+`corsl` introduces a light-weight non-copyable awaitable class `future<T>`.
 It may be used as a return type for any coroutine. `T` should be `void` for coroutines returning `void`. `T` cannot be a reference type.

-`future<T>` may be copied and moved.
+`future<T>` may not be copied, but may be moved.
 Using `co_await` on a future suspends the current context until the coroutine produces a result. `co_await` expression then produces the result or re-throws an exception.

 `future<T>` provides a blocking `get` method.
 If coroutine throws an exception, it is re-thrown in `get` method.
 It also provides a blocking `wait` method.
 It returns only when coroutine is finished and does not throw any exceptions.